 The Main School Curriculum

-Moorland Waldorf is a registered school and as such must follow the National Curriculum.
+Moorland Waldorf is a registered school and as such, is subject to Ofsted inspections under the Independent School Standards.
 All the core subjects such as English, maths, history, geography and science are studied in depth in block periods of 3-4 weeks in the Main Lesson, which takes place in the first two hours of each day.
 However, as the curriculum is structured so that the children receive what they need at each stage of their development, these subject names are not always used, particularly in the early years.
 For example, history is taught as the pupils develop a sense of their own past and physics and chemistry only receive these titles as the child learns to observe the environment as separate from him/herself.
 In the later years some of the Main Lesson blocks may be taught by specialist teachers.